Veterinary Assistant School in Missouri

 What's Included in Our Veterinary Assistant Certification...

 The hands-on education provided by our veterinary assistant school offers everything required to sit for the MVMA's certification test and much more.
 Our veterinary assistant certification is unique in that it provides the most comprehensive and pertinent information to start your new career.
-We are a programmatic school, therefore, you will jump right in and don’t need to worry about electives such as English and Math classes.
+We are a programmatic school, therefore, you will jump right in and don’t need to worry about electives such as English or Math classes.

 - Introduction to Veterinary Assisting

-- A Clean and Safe Environment
+- Maintaining a Clean & Safe Environment

 - Common Veterinary Medical Conditions

-- Small Animal Identification and Communication
+- Small Animal Identification & Communication

 - Small Animal Husbandry and Nutrition